Immigration Reform: The Decline of the Middle Class and American Geo-Political Power

 There is a mindset that permeates economic and political thought in American, that every job deserves a willing worker, this notion as played out in our trade and immigration policy, if continued will lead to the end of the United States as a broad base middle class society and diminish our geopolitical power.

 Our labor markets are broken.
 No one in power or influence seems willing or able to talk about our decline in terms of our labor market.
-The balance between employment and the work force are critical to our economy, to the access of the “American Dream” and to our geopolitical power.
+The balance between employment and the workforce is critical to our economy, to the access of the “American Dream” and to our geopolitical power.

-And yet our policy makers in Washington and in Business are moving forward with the greatest single expansion of our (legal) labor force in the history of our nation.
+And yet our policymakers in Washington and in Business are moving forward with the greatest single expansion of our (legal) labor force in the history of our nation.
 They are doing so without any discussion of the effect on our labor market, on inequity in our society, on the long term effect on our broader economy.
-All these consideration are being brushed aside by the desire of both parties to hold the office of President and by the desire of business to have a growing source of ready and cost effective labor.
+All these considerations are being brushed aside by the desire of both parties to hold the office of President and by the desire of business to have a growing source of ready and cost-effective labor.

 We cannot turn our backs on the market forces, the economic processes that made us a wealthy prosperous nation, a broad base middle class nation.
 The future of the American Dream and of American world power depends on our ability to make rational long-term choices about the balance between the size of our labor force and employment opportunities.